-- Active and passive analytics active data is requested from an individual who actively provides this data.
+- Design of experiments is a systematic method to determine the relationship between variable factors affecting a process and the output of that process.
+It is used to understand cause-and-effect relationships and testing hypotheses. - Active and passive analytics active data is requested from an individual who actively provides this data.
 Passive data is gathered without the involvement of the data provider. - Purpose of designing an experiment plan is to establish the effect that an independent variable has on a dependent variable or to test a hypothesis or prediction of the impact changing some variables will have on the outcome.

 Identification and prioritisation

-Multiple-choice examination

-Knowledge

 K17 Selection and prioritisation matrix, Failure Mode and Effects Analysis

-Assessment criteria

 E43 Identify factors to consider when selecting improvement projects (K17)

 E44 Summarise the purpose of Failure Mode and Effects Analysis (K17)

-Amplification

-Prioritisation matrix is a tool that a company will use to prioritise the projects they are working on.
+- Prioritisation matrix is a tool that a company will use to prioritise the projects they are working on.

 - Failure Mode and Effects Analysis is a proactive systemic tool used to help anticipate what could fail in a system or process.
 It evaluates a process to identify where and how it might fail along with the relative impact of these identified failures.

 - Selecting improvement projects considerations should be around management goals, business strategy/aims and current strategy.
 Some use matrices such as a Pugh matrix which will give scores to each project based on how it will affect selected parameters that may need to be improved.
 This may include factors as well such as:

 - o cost

-- $\circ \quad \text{time frame} \quad$
+- o time frame

 - o potential improvement

-- $\circ \quad \text{team size} \quad$
+- o team size

 - o business requirement

-- o methodologies to improvement projects could include:
+- $\circ \quad \text{methodologies to improvement projects could include:} \\$

 - Six Sigma/DMAIC

 - Lean Manufacturing

 - Plan Do Act Check